Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Definition of the system and strategy of the proof

 We explain now how to treat the pathological recollisions part.
-We condition the initial data $\gr{{Z}}_\N(0)$ such that on each interval $[k\delta,(k+1)\delta]$ a particle can \emph{interact}\footnote{the meaning of \emph{interact} will be precise in definition \ref{def:possible cluster}.} with only a finite number of particles $\gamma$ (we will take $\gamma := 12d$).
+The initial data $\gr{{Z}}_\N(0)$ is conditioned such that on each interval $[k\delta,(k+1)\delta]$ a particle can \emph{encounter}\footnote{The meaning of \emph{encounter} will be precise in Definition \ref{def:possible cluster}.} with only a finite number of particles $\gamma$ (we will take $\gamma := 12d$).
 Hence, for a pseudotrajectory $\dr{z}_1(t,Z_n,{\rm history})$, the history has to describe first a partition of $[n]$ into small clusters of particles that interact together on $[0,\delta]$ and how they really interact.
 As the size of each cluster is uniformly bounded, the number of histories is at most of order $C^n$ for some $C>1$.

-The paper is organised as follows: In section \ref{sec:Development along pseudotrajectories and time sampling}, we give a proper definition of histories and we use it to construct the functionals $\Phi_{1,n}^t$.
+The paper is organised as follows: \begin{itemize} \item In Section \ref{sec:Development along pseudotrajectories and time sampling}, we give a proper definition of histories, and we use it to construct the functionals $\Phi_{1,n}^t$.
 Then we implement the two samplings.
-This allows to decompose $\mathbb{E}_\e\left[\zeta_\e^t(h)\zeta_\e^0(g)\right]$ into a main term, plus error terms of different nature: a development on pseudotrajectories (i) without recollisions (bounded in Section \ref{Clustering estimations}), (ii) with non-pathological recollisions (bounded in section \ref{Estimation of the long range recollisions.}) and (iii) with pathological recollisions (bounded in Section \ref{$L^2$ estimation of the local recollision part}).
-The estimation of the error terms requires standard $L^2(\mathbb{P}_\e)$ estimates based on static cumulant decompositions, which are reported in Section \ref{Quasi-orthogonality estimates}.
-Finally, the convergence of the main term is proven in Section \ref{sec:Treatment of the main part}.
-Annex \ref{sec: Geometric estimates} to the analyses of trajectories leading to recollisions of multiple interactions.
+This allows us to decompose $\mathbb{E}_\e\left[\zeta_\e^t(h)\zeta_\e^0(g)\right]$ into a main term, plus error terms.